AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 - We target piece sums to match S13 totals within a small tolerance; the summary tool reports both values.
 - Mapping weights are expected to sum to 1 per (COFOG major × NA_ITEM) bucket across pieces that reference it.
 - Revenue splits are sourced from `data/revenue_splits.json` and can be audited alongside the baseline snapshot.
+ - Lever attribution: sum of `mass_attribution` across masses equals the lever’s `delta_eur` (within tolerance); conflicts are rejected unless explicitly offset.

 Versioning

 - This document and the config are versioned in git; any change to mappings or elasticities should bump a minor version in `data/lego_pieces.json.version` and be noted in the changelog.
+ - Add a `policy_catalog.version` and include it in share‑card permalinks to ensure reproducibility; invalidate OG caches when this changes.